-There are lots of Stone Age sites along the Garden Route, and stone tools and rock art have been discovered in many places.
+There are lots of prehistoric sites along South Africa’s Garden Route, and stone tools and rock art have been discovered in many places.
 But one of the first sites to be excavated was the cave of Cape St Blaize in Mossel Bay, located beneath the town’s 19th century lighthouse.

 Mossel Bay And The Cave At Cape St Blaize

 Mossel Bay is known as the place where Europeans first set foot in southern Africa in the 15th century.
 But its history is much older than that and it is now thought that everyone living today may be descended from the people who lived in this area 200,000 years ago.